 by Kev Vincent

 Kev Vincent is a regular contributor of stunning work to our photo gallery.
-Here he shares some of his knowledge with us and outlines his meticulous and careful approach to photography.
+Here he shares some of his knowledge with us and outlines his meticulous and careful approach to photography, what he doesn't know about photographing flowers isn't worth knowing.
 Don't get too disheartened if you can't afford all the equipment he suggests, although it does make a difference of course, a thoughtful and knowledgeable approach will make even more difference to your results.
 A good lens will not take great pictures on its own and many great photos have been taken with 'budget' equipment.
 There is a lot of good stuff in this article, read it carefully - Geoff.

 Flower photography certainly isn't rocket-science, however, it does require a series of simple steps and guidelines to ensure that you will capture the best possible shot.